salsa-rs/salsa/book/src/cycles.md

 By default, when Salsa detects a cycle in the computation graph, Salsa will panic with a message naming the "cycle head"; this is the query that was called while it was also on the active query stack, creating a cycle.

-Salsa also supports recovering from query cycles via fixed-point iteration.
+Salsa also supports recovering from query cycles via fixed-point iteration, using `cycle_fn` and `cycle_initial` or explicitly defining a fallback value with `cycle_result`.

+## Fixed-Point Iteration

 Fixed-point iteration is only usable if the queries which may be involved in a cycle are monotone and operate on a value domain which is a partial order with fixed height.
 Effectively, this means that the queries' output must always be "larger" than its input, and there must be some "maximum" or "top" value.
 This ensures that fixed-point iteration will converge to a value.
 (A typical case would be queries operating on types, which form a partial order with a "top" type.)

 In order to support fixed-point iteration for a query, provide the `cycle_fn` and `cycle_initial` arguments to `salsa::tracked`: